 The Hampshire Jail and House of Correction is located in the city of Northampton in the rolling hills of western Massachusetts.
 The region is home to several colleges including Amherst College, Hampshire College, Mt.
 Holyoke College, Smith College, and the University of Massachusetts.

-The Sheriff/Facility Administrator is Robert J. Garvey.
+The Sheriff/Facility Administrator is Patrick J. Cahillane.
+Sheriff Cahillane was elected to the position in 2016.
+Sheriff Cahillane's predecessor was Robert J. Garvey.
 Sheriff Garvey was appointed in 1984 after the death of Sheriff John Boyle.
 Sheriff Garvey was elected for a full term in 1986, 1992, 1998, 2004 and in 2010.
-Sheriff Garvey is active in the field of corrections as an instructor at The University of Massachusetts where he is a faculty member of the Criminal Justice Program.
+Sheriff Garvey was active in the field of corrections as an instructor at The University of Massachusetts where he was a faculty member of the Criminal Justice Program.
 Sheriff Garvey has been an advocate for the accreditation process in the field of corrections where he has served on the Commission on Accreditation for Corrections where he has served as an auditor, a member of the Executive Committee, the Standards Committee, a Commissioner and is past Chairman of the CAC.
 In 2008 Sheriff Garvey was awarded the Walter Dunbar Award for his contributions to the accreditation process.
 The National Sheriffs’ Association awarded the Ferris E. Lucas Award for Sheriff of the Year to Sheriff Garvey in 2002.

 In 1985, the current Hampshire County Jail and House of Correction was completed and occupied.
 It replaced a small Civil War era facility.
 The new facility is located 2 miles northwest of the center of Northampton MA.
 The facility was designed to house 148 inmates.
 As an aid to the state’s overcrowding prison system, a 100 bed modular building was erected in 1988, increasing the facility’s bed space to 287.